 Seventh graders take yearlong classes in English, Math, Life Science, Ancient History and Study Skills, and one trimester each of Art, Drama and Spanish.

-English focuses on a study of literature that is both classic and contemporary; we read and discuss works by authors ranging from Shakespeare to Kwame Alexander.
+English focuses on a study of literature that is both classic and contemporary; we read and discuss works by authors ranging from Shakespeare to Jason Reynolds.
 Emphasis is placed upon practicing editing skills and vocabulary enrichment.
 The major theme of all reading and writing assignments is perseverance.

 The Math curriculum presents important concepts in the context of engaging problems, and also provides personalized, differentiated skills practice.
 Students will learn to: analyze proportional relationships and use them to solve real-world and mathematical problems; apply and extend previous understandings of operations with fractions; use properties of operations to generate equivalent expressions; draw, construct and describe geometrical figures, and describe the relationships between them; use random sampling to draw inferences about a population; draw informal comparative inferences about two populations; investigate chance processes and develop, use and evaluate probability models.
 Students will also solve real-life and mathematical problems using numerical and algebraic expressions and equations, as well as those involving angle measure, area, surface area and volume.